Bavarian Capital in Seven Days

 Where to Stay Tonight

-Central location puts you within walking distance of major attractions and provides easy access to public transportation for day trips throughout the week.
+Central location puts you within walking distance of major sights and main train station (Hauptbahnhof).

 Where to Stay Tonight

-Maintaining your central base minimizes packing and allows easy access to different parts of the city each day.
+Remaining central allows easy access to different city districts.

 Where to Stay Tonight